RuiAAPeres/iOSArchitecture/README.md

 How to use this Project
 ====================================

 Well, this is up to you.
-If you find it's a bit difficult to use it, understand it, please let me know, that I will try to assist the best I can.
 Start by adding some breakpoints and keep pushing until you understand what's going on.
+If you find it's a bit difficult to use/understand it, send me an email, or open an issue, and I will try to assist the best I can.
-If you happen to use this architecture in one of your apps, let me know. :)
+If you happen to use this architecture in one of your apps, just flagg it for me. :)

 ------------------------------------
 Suggestions
 ====================================

-I am more than happy to change the current structure of this project, based on people suggestions.
-The goal here is to improve the way we code.
+I am more than happy to change the current structure of this project, based on people suggestions. **he goal here is to improve the way we code**.
-So please, if you think that something is fundamentaly wrong, or that could be improve, **please** let me know.
+So please, if you think that something is fundamentaly wrong, or that could be improve, let me know.

 -------
 License